pop-team/pop-win/README.md

 ---------------
 POPWin provides a set of tools (based on POP-C++) to build communication between a remote machine and a network of sensors.

-The complete system is devided into two parts.
-The **high-level** part handles the communication between different parallel objects that can run on different machines using the POP-C++ framework.
-The **low-level** part contains the sensor that communicate using radio waves.
-Inbetween the two parts a GatewaySensor must be used.
+The complete system is devided into two parts:
+- The **high-level** part handles the communication between different parallel objects that can run on different machines using the POP-C++ framework.
+- The **low-level** part contains the sensor that communicate using radio waves.
+- In between the two parts a **Gateway sensor** must be used.
 It will forward the messages between the SensorProxy object (running on a PC) and the rest of the sensor network.
-Communication between the SensorProxy and GatewaySensor is done via USB.
+Communication between the SensorProxy and gateway sensor is done via USB.

 	                                                                        ************